insure logo

 • Washington

 Another per-mile insurer is Mile Auto.
-It says drivers can save 30% to 40% off their current car insurance rates.
+It says drivers can save 30% to 40% off their car insurance rates.

 Mile Auto doesn’t have you install anything to monitor or track your mileage.
 Instead, you only snap a photo of your odometer once a month and send it to them.
 The miles you’ve driven plus your base rate total your monthly premium.